 Today: Separate time for extra doses:

-Assume same base 10 sec x30 for max extra time = 5 min per extra dose—but w/ -5 task mod, not +5!
+Assume same base 10 sec x30 for max extra time = 5 min per extra dose—but with -5 task mod, not +5!

 Definitely need a Poisons roll (per rules)!

-Sample net mods to Poisons, using -5 hard task mod & mod for time:
+Sample net mods to Poisons, using -5 hard task mod and mod for time: